smso/slate/source/includes/_send.md

-body              | Yes | Contents of the message webhook           | No  | Identical to webhook_status, preserved for legacy purposes webhook_status    | No  | Webhook for receiving the SMS message status webhook_received  | No  | Webhook for receiving the SMS message reply
+body              | Yes | Contents of the message webhook           | No  | Identical to webhook_status, preserved for legacy purposes webhook_status    | No  | Webhook for receiving the SMS message status webhook_responses | No  | Webhook for receiving the SMS message reply

 <aside class="success">
 Remember — check the webhook for the complete detals on the message.
 [Webhook documentation](#webhooks)